Uda Pussellawa Railway: Rolling stock

 The first steam engine to run on this line was imported in 1902 from the Fast Stewart company in England.
-The famous CGR class H1 steam engine has also performed on this line for few years.
+The famous CGR class H1 steam engine has also performed on this line for a few years.

 Operations

 In 1920 five goods trains and eleven mixed trains were operating on this line.
 There was a special luxury compartment for governor's journeys.

 Decline and closure

 In the 1940s transportation by lorries was getting popular and demand for the railway transport was gradually decreasing.
 Road transport in this area became faster than railway transport.
 So the services on the line was incurring losses day by day.

 In January 1940, all passenger services were withdrawn and only two freight trains were in operation between Nanu Oya and Ragala.

 Considering the operational difficulties, the government decided to abandon this line.
 In 1942, the first stage from Nanu Oya to Nuwara Eliya was removed, and later in 1948 the remaining part up to Ragala was removed.
 On 2 August 1948 all services were withdrawn and the line was completely removed.